What if I were to tell you that making your bed can change your life? I know it sounds crazy, but it’s true. Hear me out.

 Let’s face it: making your bed every morning requires getting out of bed a bit earlier.
 That’s actually one of the benefits: waking up before your kids, and not to them, is a great way to find time for yourself.
 Setting your alarm 5 minutes earlier gives you a chance to get that bed made and ease into your day rather than dealing with others the instant your feet hit the floor.

 When tasks like making your bed become routine, there’s more brain energy available for clear and focused thinking.
-You know how your best ideas come when you’re in the shower?
-Or how you come up with that perfect come-back to a snarky coworker when you’re in the middle of vacuuming on Saturday?
+Have you ever noticed that your best ideas come when you’re in the shower?
+Or how you think up that perfect come-back to a snarky coworker when you’re in the middle of vacuuming on Saturday?
 There’s a reason for that.

 As we perform a task repeatedly, it requires less direct concentration from our prefrontal cortex (the big thinking and self regulation center), and eventually it becomes entirely procedural memory to the point where we may not even be able to recall what we are doing. […]